DEGEN DE1121 - Kaito KA1121

 The main receiver uses 3 AA rechargeable ni-mh batteries (supplied), and a single very un-standard 1.2 volt 450mah ni-mh battery marked as the DF6 in the MP3 cube (supplied).
 This will no doubt be a difficult task to find a replacement when a one is needed.
 It does have a removable door for access.
 Good news is that this weird battery does not have to in place for normal operation when docked to the main body (we ran tests on this).

-Note: At the time this report was being written, the owners manual indicated a internal memory versions as 256 MB and 512 MB.
-Only the 256 MB version was only available in March 2007, and it was unknown if the 512 MB version is or was actually in the works (or just vaporware) ?
-Also the internal memory cannot be upgraded or changed.
+Owners manual indicated a internal memory versions as 256 MB and 512 MB.
+Only the 256 MB version was ever available, the 512 MB version turned out to be vaporware and never happend .
+The internal memory cannot be upgraded or changed.
 There was a sticker inside the MP3 cube player battery lid that had 256M marked on it, as well as on the outside of the box.

 These can both be recharged internally using the receivers built in recharge circuit.
 They recharge independently, but all is automatic (it shuts of after its done) and no timers need to be set.